 MGT 203-Entrepreneurship 3 cr.
 (Fall/Spring) For individuals who wish to start a business and for those who are already in business for themselves.
-Emphasis on strengthening the organizational skills

 Emphasis on strengthening the organizational skills of the small business manager.
 The problems are analyzed through case studies.
 The guidelines and regulations of the Small Business Administration, a federal agency, are used as a resource.